 Sean O’Casey, considered one of Ireland’s finest playwrights, was born in the Dublin slums and was involved in the Irish Nationalist cause for years.
 His Dublin trilogy, now being staged as the O’Casey Cycle, focuses on the Irish Civil War and its impact on the Irish people.
 The Shadow of a Gunman will be followed by June and the Paycock, opening March 9 (watch for my review), and The Plough and the Stars, set at the time of the Easter Rising in 1916, on April 20.
 The O’Casey Cycle also includes free readings, lectures and film screenings.
 More info here.

-The three plays in the Dublin trilogy run through May 25 at Irish Repertory Theatre, 132 W. 22nd St., New York.
+The three plays in the O’Casey Cycle have been extended through June 22 at Irish Repertory Theatre, 132 W. 22nd St., New York.
 Buy tickets here.